LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab06/Lab6Instructions.md

 ### Part A: a weekly class schedule

-Make a table that represents your weekly schedule (it can be real or fictitious).
+Make a web page containing a table that represents your weekly schedule (it can be real or fictitious).

 Your table should meet the following requirements: